Join me, if you choose to, in this weekly exploration of what it means to "Live in the OM."

 for me to live than this."

 And then, in mid-August of 1999 that new thought showed up out of nowhere.
 And I did not believe it was possible.
+No way in hell was a so-called "better life" possible for me.

 And that is exactly what "Open Moment" means.
 It is the willingness to have the tiniest corner of your mind open to the possibility that things can work out the way you would like them to.
 Or even greater still.